UC Santa Cruz student charged for allegedly selling drugs on app

 On Friday, Howard was arrested on four charges stemming from the distribution and possession of drugs.

-Howard faces a minimum sentence of 5 years in prison and a maximum sentence of 40 years in prison, and as much as $10 million in fines.
+Howard faces a minimum sentence of 5 years in prison and a maximum sentence of 40 years, and as much as $10 million in fines.

 His next court appearance is scheduled for Friday.